Spring Festival Belongs to Us: A House Church Pastor’s Reflections

-Editor’s note: We initially shared this post two years ago.
+Editor’s note: CP initially shared this post in 2015.
 It comes from a Chinese house church pastor’s reflections for his congregation on the gospel’s interaction with Chinese New Year.

 Only after putting my faith in the Lord, did I realize that I have intelligence, but no wisdom.
 I have foresight, but not insight; am shrewd, but not smart; enlightened, but not civilized.
 Actually, when I am proud, I cannot compare with Zhuge Liang's humility.
 [Zhuge Liang was an ancient Chinese strategist and very famous historical figure.]
 He was advanced in knowledge and wisdom, but called himself孔明 (Kongming, or “slightly lit”).
 I, on the other hand, pretended that I could see through everything under the sun.